Kushal Kedia

 Cornell University

 I am a third-year Ph.D. student in the Computer Science Department at Cornell University, advised by Prof. Sanjiban Choudhury.
-I completed my undergraduate studies from IIT Kharagpur.
+My research focuses on unifying large-scale passive demonstrations (e.g., human videos) with adaptive robot intelligence, enabling systems to continuously refine their capabilities through real-world feedback.

-In the past, I have completed research internships at Cruise, working on motion prediction for self-driving cars and at Microsoft Research Lab India, working on multi-lingual LLMs.
+In the past, I completed my undergraduate studies at IIT Kharagpur and completed research internships at Cruise, working on motion prediction for self-driving cars and Microsoft Research, working on multi-lingual LLMs.

 Link to CV.